liaoherui/AccuSNV/README.md

 ### 1. Snakemake pipeline

-The first portion of AccuSNV aligns raw sequencing data from bacterial isolates to a reference genome, identifies candidate SNV positions, and creates useful data structure for supervised local data filtering.
+The first portion of AccuSNV aligns raw sequencing data from bacterial isolates to a reference genome, identifies candidate SNV positions, and creates useful data structure for model classitication.
 This step is implemented in a workflow management system called [Snakemake](http://snakemake.readthedocs.io) and is executed on a [SLURM cluster](https://slurm.schedmd.com/documentation.html).
 More information is available [here](readme_files/readme_snake_main.md).

 <!--- #### 1.1 Update - 2025-02-21: A user-friendly Python script is now available to help users run the pipeline more easily.
 Instructions are provided below: